 They want you to buy, so they create powerful propaganda that sells messages like “real estate only goes up”.
 They’ll even go as far as to say that when the market goes up it’s a good time to buy, and when it goes down it’s also a good time to buy.

 Wait… are you telling me it’s ALWAYS a good time to buy real estate?
 That’s absolutely not true.

-But they aren’t the only ones incentivised to get you to purchase a home.
+But they aren’t the only ones incentivized to get you to purchase a home.
 Our own government is also responsible.
-They offer things like tax write offs to get you to make this extremely hefty purchase.
+They offer things like tax write-offs to get you to make this extremely hefty purchase.

-From these propaganda machines we as a culture buy into two insidious myths that only serve to fatten the pockets of those who benefit from us buying.
+From these propaganda machines we as a culture buy into two insidious myths that only serve to fatten the pockets of those who benefit from our buying.

 Buying vs Renting Myths